sal55/langs/pcl8.md

          label    t
 ````

-#### Hints
+#### Miscellenous

-The following are hint instructions useful when target is register-based code.
+**Hints** The following are hint instructions useful when target is register-based code.
 Not needed when IL is interpreted, or target is also a stack machine:
 ````
 STARTMX                                                  New resetmx/endmx sequence RESETMX           t